ancuongnguyen07/ClonedSISU/README.md

 2. `User` is the user of the Sisu service.
 They can be students or teachers.

    - `Student` are the students that studying in the degree programs.
 Every student has:
-     - A study plan.
-     - Within that study plan, there are different degree options.
+     - Degree program
-     - And study modules with courses under those degrees.
+     - And study modules with courses under that degree.
    - `Teacher` are the teachers of the courses.
-Every teacher can:
+Every teacher can **(Not implemented in this version)** :
      - Have access to the courses.
 They can modify the content of each course.
      - Grade the students.